pmoustopoulos/customer-api/README.md

         given(customerRepository.findById(id)).willReturn(Optional.empty());

-        // when/then - verify that the ResourceNotFoundException is thrown
+        // when/then - verify that the EntityNotFoundException is thrown
         assertThatThrownBy(() -> customerService.updateCustomerEmail(id, customerEmailUpdateDTO))
-                .isInstanceOf(ResourceNotFoundException.class)
+                .isInstanceOf(EntityNotFoundException.class)
                 .hasMessage("Customer with id : '" + id + "' not found");